-You should bring a rucksack of about 60-70 litres capacity in which to carry your personal belongings including sleeping bag and mat.
-Try not to carry too much to reduce your enjoyment of the trip but you will need to carry overnight gear and a set of spare clothes.
-This could be used as a day sack on the climb up Elbrus when you only need to carry your day's requirements.
-Otherwise you may wish to have a smaller one on Elbrus.
+You should bring a rucksack of about 35-40 litres capacity in which to carry your day's personal belongings like your waterproof, an extra jacket, water bottle(s).
+Try not to carry too much to reduce your enjoyment of the trip.
+This also can be used as a day sack on the climb up Elbrus.
 It should still be strong and with a waist belt for good distribution of weight during the hardest day of the trip.

-All communal camping equipment and food is carried by porters.
+All communal camping equipment and food is transported by vehicles.
 There are facilities for you to leave unnecessary items at the hotel while on the camping sections and Elbrus.

 It is worthwhile bringing head cover for both sun and cold.
 On Elbrus it will be very cold.

 Full waterproofs are essential: jacket and trousers Mountain weather is variable.
 In the valleys it is possible for daytime temperatures to rise to 25 0C.
 At night, especially at the highest campsites, you may experience slight frosts.
 On Elbrus the conditions can be Arctic.
 Rain and snow could be encountered at any time although this is generally the drier side of the Caucasus.
 Goretex, or similar, is good for the reason that it keeps you drier by allowing a passage of air through the fabric, preventing condensation on the inside that would otherwise make you wet.
 A waterproof doubles up usefully as a windproof especially on Elbrus where the winds can be bitter.